Skip to main content

 Performance Optimization:

 Performance testing cases are stored under the perf directory.
-These are useful for making development decisions are not generally useful as ongoing tests.
+These are useful for making development decisions and are not generally useful as ongoing tests.

-To run a particular trial run:
+To run:

-• pytest -s perf/your_test.py [-k case_pattern].
+pytest -s perf/your_test.py [-k case_pattern]

-Notice that the -s is required to get a printout of the results.
+Note: -s is required to get a printout of the results.

 Example: pytest -s perf/transducer.py -k transducers